 Cases of asbestosis are generally associated with exposure to asbestos before the 1980s—which was before regulations were introduced to curb exposure—with patients generally being over the age of 50.
 Rates of morbidity and mortality related to asbestosis have increased in the past 30 years.
 Each year, there are about 1500 deaths from the disease.
-The use of asbestos has been noticeably reduced in the United States and Europe, and it has become banned in many countries as well.
+The use of asbestos has been noticeably reduced in the United States and Europe, and it has been banned in many countries as well.

 Etiology of asbestosis

 Asbestosis develops due to inhalation of asbestos fibers < 10 microns.
 Some key settings where people were exposed to asbestos included asbestos mining, asbestos milling, asbestos cement manufacture, ship or building insulation manufacture or installation, asbestos textile manufacture and working with spray products containing asbestos.
-People working in these fields can also expose family members to asbestos fibers because of contaminated work clothes and boots.
+People working in these fields can also expose family members to asbestos fibers through contaminated work clothes and boots.

 Pathology and pathophysiology of asbestosis

 The development of asbestosis begins with the inhalation of asbestos fibers following occupational exposure.
 However, the development of this disease is influenced by a range of factors, such as the size and type of the asbestosis fibers, duration of exposure, intensity of exposure, along with individual factors relating to genetic susceptibility and cigarette smoking.
-Generally, it is said that the higher levels of asbestos exposure, the greater the risk of developing asbestosis, which reflects a dose-response relationship.
-When asbestosis develops, the disease may continue to progress even when no longer exposed to asbestos fibers.
+Generally, it is said that the higher the levels of asbestos exposure, the greater the risk of developing asbestosis, which reflects a dose-response relationship.
+When asbestosis develops, the disease may continue to progress even when the affected individual is no longer exposed to asbestos fibers.